Geology

 Estimation TypeChoice: Kriging, Nearest NeighborSelects between the Nearest Neighbor and Kriging algorithms.

 Octant SearchBooleanWhen selected, searching is performed for each of the eight octants surrounding the point to be kriged.
+Within each octant a maximum number of points (up to one-fourth of the total points) are selected, then taken sequentially up to the maximum total points.

 Max Points Per IntervalIntegerCaps the number of points created between samples in PGF data.